bobpeulen/oci_opensearch_ad/introduction/introduction.md

 * Create a VCN and configure the ports
 * Create an OCI OpenSearch Cluster
 * Create an Oracle Notification Service (ONS) topic
-* Create a jumphost to access the dashboards

 **Lab 2 - Access the Dashboard and index creation**
-* Access the OpenSearch Dashboard
+* Create a compute host with NGINX to access the dashboards
-* Create a new index and add data to to the index using the VM
+* Create a new index and add data to to the index using the compute

 **Lab 3 - Create an Anomaly Detection detector**
 * Create an Anomaly Detection Detector in OCI OpenSearch